Big Cats on the Ballot

 Erik Molvar, executive director of Western Watersheds Project, is an avid elk hunter in support of the ban.
 “I hunt to fill the freezer,” he says.
 “Shooting an animal out of a tree is not even real hunting.
 It’s thrill killing, and it has no place in legitimate sporting traditions.”

 Dorsey disagrees with this too, explaining that hunting big cats doesn’t fall under the definition of trophy hunting, since hunters of mountain lions are required to prepare the meat for human consumption, “and the meat is very good.”
-(Supporters of the ban say that most mountain lion meat is actually sent out of the country, not consumed here.)
+Proponents of the ban argue that most mountain lion meat is exported rather than consumed locally.
+However, opponents contend that this assertion is misleading, pointing out that Colorado has previously outlawed the sale of big game.

 Mountain lions and other big cats are apex predators—predators at the top of the food chain with no natural predators themselves.
 Several studies have shown that, unlike human hunters, they selectively prey on deer and elk infected with chronic wasting disease, thus helping to keep the herds healthier.
 “I want the elk to be healthy so the meat I eat is high quality,” says Brett Ochs, another Colorado elk hunter in support of the ban.
 “The middle carnivores also do their part in controlling rodents and birds, and in carrion cleanup.
 Carnivores are not our competition.”